Table of Contents

 Source: War Is Hell Store

 When kinematic movements are coupled with thermodynamic processes, they produce organized vertical currents, such as thermals.
 As we have seen, thermodynamic processes also couple with microphysical processes to create moist convection.
-These resulting cross-domain interactions determine how convective structure and organization evolves to form thunderstorms and other precipitation systems.
+The resulting cross-domain interactions among thermodynamic, kinematic, and microphysical processes determine how convective structure and organization evolves to form thunderstorms and other precipitation systems.

 Wind and Turbulence